kikkia/Vinny/docs/Commands.md

 *Aliases:* `playlist`, `lists`, `queue`
 List all of the current tracks in the queue.

+### `clearqueue`
+Clears all tracks from the queue without stopping the now playing track

 ---
 ### Playlists
 Make and load custom playlists for a server or for yourself.
 Playlists are used to save and load a list of tracks instantly.
 Playlists can either be for a guild, which allows any user with permission to load them, or for yourself.
 Which allows you to load them and save them on any server you and Vinny are on.